geoffreylitt/wildcard/docs/examples.md

 #  gallery

 Wildcard provides a wide variety of flexibility and personalization for users.
+With Wildcard, you can sort elements on a page based on a metric such as price or rating, import your favorite rich text editor, or make annotations on items when shopping.

-Here are some examples of how Wildcard can be used:
+Here are some examples of how Wildcard in use on some websites:

 ### [1.
 Amazon: Tallying prices and sorting](examples/amazon.md)